This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - Investment property loan (for loans granted on or after 1 July 2010).

-EXAMPLES OF LOANS THAT THE CREDIT ACT WOULD NOT APPLY TO ARE:
+EXAMPLES OF LOANS THAT THE NATIONAL CREDIT ACT WOULD NOT APPLY TO ARE:

-- Short term loans (under 2 months) with very low interest and fees as a percentage of the loan
+- Short term loans (under two months) with very low interest and fees as a percentage of the loan

 - Insurance premiums paid by instalments